 Peter K. Kang

-I am a research affiliate at MIT and a research scientist at Korea Institute of Science and Technology.
+I am a research affiliate at MIT and an assistant professor at the University of Minnesota.
 I received PhD from MIT in 2014 and worked as a postdoctoral associate in the Earth Resources Laboratory at MIT from 2014 to 2015.
 I obtained BSc of Civil, Urban & Geosystem engineering at Seoul National University with summa cum laude in 2008.

 Please visit my personal homepage for more details: Peter's homepage